 Portable charger/power bank

 Bring a good power bank or extra batteries.
+A 10,000 mAh power bank should do the job.

 Travel money

-Bring extra cash in Soles and small denominations for souvenirs and tips, and buy anything along the trek.
+Bring extra cash in soles and small denominations for souvenirs and tips, and buy anything along the trek.

-Toiletries and others
+Toiletries and Other Accessories

 Insect repellent